SorenA/micro-mqtt-auth-api-microservice/README.md

 Microservice-based authentication API using MySQL as data-layer with ACL support for micro-mqtt-broker.

-WARNING: Not production ready, encrypted passwords are not supported yet in the data store.

 ## Docker & Kubernetes

 The broker was built with Kubernetes in mind, under the directory `/k8s` are sample deployment configurations.